microsoft/language-server-protocol/specification.md

 	/**
 	 * If the workspace edit contains only textual file changes they are executed transactional.
 	 * If resource changes (create, rename or delete file) are part of the change the failure
-	 * handling startegy is abort.
+	 * handling strategy is abort.
 	 */
 	export const TextOnlyTransactional: FailureHandlingKind = 'textOnlyTransactional';

 	/**
 	 * The client tries to undo the operations already executed.
 But there is no
-	 * guaruntee that this is succeeding.
+	 * guarantee that this is succeeding.
 	 */
 	export const Undo: FailureHandlingKind = 'undo';
 }